-The bulk of the rights stipulated in international conventions on human rights in general do not conflict with the rights and freedoms in Islamic law, according to the Egyptian Thinker Esmat Saif al-Dawlah.125 Yusuf al-Qaradawi even believes that Islam was ahead of democracy, with the rules, principles, and rights it has enshrined.126
+The bulk of the rights stipulated in international conventions on human rights in general do not conflict with the rights and freedoms in Islamic law, according to the Egyptian Thinker Esmat Saif al-Dawlah.
+127 Yusuf al-Qaradawi even believes that Islam was ahead of democracy, with the rules, principles, and rights it has enshrined.128

-Human rights are defined as: a set of natural rights that man possesses, which continue to be valid even if they are not recognized or were violated by a given authority.127 Freedom is defined as: A person doing as he pleases while being responsible.128 It is usually linked to the freedom of choice and bearing responsibility for it.129 http://www.un.org/en/documents/udhr/#atop
+Human rights are defined as: a set of natural rights that man possesses, which continue to be valid even if they are not recognized or were violated by a given authority.
+129 Freedom is defined as: A person doing as he pleases while being responsible.
+130 It is usually linked to the freedom of choice and bearing responsibility for it.131

 Protecting human rights and freedoms is "the basis of governance in Islam," according to the Muslim Scholar Muhammad al-Ghazali.
 Because of this, they need political and legal guarantees to protect them from violation and tyranny.
 For this reason, democratic countries included these rights and freedoms in their constitutions.
-Muslim thinkers have continued to call for them.130 The
+Muslim thinkers have continued to call for them.
+132 The Palestinian Basic Law devoted its second section to the issue of rights and freedoms in article $9-34.^{133}$